ece362-purdue/proton-labs/lab2-interrupts/README.md

 [Chapter 6.5.3: DORMANT State](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#%5B%7B%22num%22%3A489%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C115%2C223.738%2Cnull%5D)

-9. The best use case for interrupts is to wake the CPU from a low power state when an event occurs, to minimize power consumption.
+10. (2 points) The best use case for interrupts is to wake the CPU from a low power state when an event occurs, to minimize power consumption.
 As explained in that section, the DORMANT power state of the RP2350 turns off nearly everything on the microcontroller (by turning off one critical component) until an external interrupt occurs.
 What register should you write to in order to enter the DORMANT state, and what value should we write?
     - Hint: We are using the crystal oscillator for the clock source.
     - Hint: The function `_go_dormant` described in [6.5.6.2.
 DORMANT](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#%5B%7B%22num%22%3A491%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C115%2C438.442%2Cnull%5D) of the datasheet calls a function that writes to this register.
 Find that function (you may have to go to the code example linked) that does this and see what register it writes to, what value is written, and note the loop it runs before it returns.
         - That loop ensures the crystal and PLL (and therefore your clock frequency) are stable before re-entering your code.
-10. To enable waking from the DORMANT state by a **specific** GPIO pin interrupt, what register do you need to write to?
+11. (1 point) To enable waking from the DORMANT state by a **specific** GPIO pin interrupt, what register do you need to write to?

 > [!NOTE]
 > *How is the "Dormant" state different from the regular "Sleep" state?*